Hong Kong steps up response to mystery disease from China

 Five possible cases have been reported of a viral pneumonia that has also infected at least 44 people in Wuhan, an inland city west of Shanghai and about 900 kilometers (570 miles) north of Hong Kong.

-The outbreak has revived memories of the 2002-2003 SARS epidemic, which started in southern China and killed more than 700 people in the mainland, Hong Kong and elsewhere.
+The outbreak, which emerged last month, has revived memories of the 2002-2003 SARS epidemic that started in southern China and killed more than 700 people in the mainland, Hong Kong and elsewhere.

-The serious response level indicates a moderate impact on Hong Kong’s population.
-It is the second highest in a three-tier system that is part of a new government response plan launched Saturday for infectious diseases of unknown cause.
+The serious response level indicates a moderate impact on Hong Kong’s population of 7.5 million people.
+It is the second highest in a three-tier system that is part of a new government plan launched Saturday to respond to infectious diseases of unknown cause.

 The city’s health department added an additional thermal imaging system at Hong Kong’s airport on Friday to check the body temperature of arriving passengers.
-More staff have been assigned for temperature checks at the high-speed rail station that connects Hong Kong to the mainland.
+More staff have been assigned for temperature checks at the West Kowloon high-speed rail station that connects Hong Kong to the mainland.

+City leader Carrie Lam, on a visit to the train station Friday to review the health surveillance measures, urged any travelers who develop respiratory symptoms to wear surgical masks, seek medical attention and let doctors know where they have been.
+The Wuhan health commission said 11 of the 44 people diagnosed with the pneumonia were in critical condition as of Friday.
+All were being treated in isolation and 121 others who had been in close contact with them were under observation.

+Most of the cases have been traced to the South China Seafood City food market in the suburbs of sprawling Wuhan, where offerings reportedly include wild animals that can carry viruses dangerous to humans.
+The commission said the market has been disinfected.